StainedNuttz/javascript-notes/notes.md

 You can modify the properties of mutable `const` variables such as **arrays** and **objects**.

-Modifying the properties of mutable `const` variables doesn't involve reassigning the `const` itself, whereas reassigning a `const` would cause an error.
+Modifying the properties of mutable `const` variables doesn't involve reassigning the `const` itself.
+Whereas, reassigning a `const` itself will cause an error.

 ```js
 const a = 1;